An Industry Fraught With Controversy:

 Our Take: Deciphering Home Warranty Reviews

 First of all, in our experience home warranty customers are far less likely to leave positive reviews if they are satisfied than they are to leave negative if they are not.
-This is just human nature and true across many other consumer sectors as well.
+This is just human nature, and holds true not just for home warranties, but also across many other consumer sectors as well.
 When things work as advertised, happy customers are typically satisfied and quiet.

 - Paradoxically, considering the trends in home warranty reviews we've cited above, too many good reviews is also a bad sign.
 In this industry we expect the negative reviews to outweigh the positive.
 A more or less even mix of good and bad reviews is preferable.